Frequently Asked Questions:

 4: What is the cancellation and return policy?
 Purchase with confidence having 100% satisfaction guarantee.
 If you are not satisfied with your purchase you can return it within 30 days of order date.
 Once we receive the returned shipment, we will process your refund immediately.
 If your product is damaged during shipment, we will replace it at no charge within 3 weeks.
 Please note the purchaser is responsible for shipping costs for returned items unless there is a defect in quality.
 It is also recommended that the purchaser obtain shipping insurance in case of damage during return shipment.
 Just contact us to receive return authorization and instructions to process your return.

 5: When will my order ship?
-Loose prints ship within 2-3 business days.
-Art in ready made frames ships within 7 – 10 days.
+Loose and matted prints ship within 2-3 business days.
 Custom framed art ships within 4 weeks.
 We will send you a confirmation e-mail when it ships and provide your package tracking information.
 If for any reason you order is delayed beyond that, we will contact you to provide a remedy.

 6: Where is Story in Art located?
 Story in Art is located in Rockville, Maryland.
 Printing and assembly of art work is done in the Rockville.